To open the Cloud Monitoring Administration page: From the main menu, select Administration → Modules → Cloud Monitoring.

 CPU AWS Overall Utilization

-Custom metrics can be added to OmniCenter by contacting Netreo support.
+These custom metrics can be added to OmniCenter by contacting Netreo support.

 OmniCenter will automatically detect and add your Meraki edge routers (only) as managed devices.
 In order for OmniCenter to properly detect and add your Meraki devices, you must turn on SNMP for each device using the Meraki cloud API and provides proper credentials to OmniCenter in a device template.
 If you do not turn on SNMP or provide correct credentials, OmniCenter will only monitor up/down status for your devices.